Painting Wargaming Collections Part Five: Motivation

 Being happy with your own painting is very important.
 I know I’d like to get better and paint like a few of my friends do, but I am not ready to give up the large number of painted models I’d have to sacrifice for that.

-I’ll be the first to admit, I struggle to get things finished and tend to wander from project to project.
-This used to worry me, until recently I made a conscious effort to not be stressed about it.
 My typical approach these days is to get a force assembled, based and primed as a whole, so that I can play games with it, then add it to the five other projects I have on the go and switch between them as the mood takes me.
-Of course the key here (and something I need to work on) is to stop… Read more »
+Of course the key here (and something I need to work on) is to stop buying new things once I have several projects already on the go 😀

 Absolutely concur, I’m almost virtually the same with projects.
 In the end its about having fun and not stressing about finishing it.